Ramziist/shahbaa.socialmedia.net/README.md

 # shahbaa.socialmedia.net

-You Can see database in the database folder Import it through PHPMyAdmin in database named 'SocialNetwork'
+You Can see database in the database folder Import it through PHPMyAdmin in database named 'Socialnetwork'

 default student:
 user: test